 These big trout are more than willing to come to the surface and attack skated mouse flies.

-In early August immense regiments of silver salmon enter the Aniak River, and change the fisheries dramatically.
+In early August immense schools of silver salmon enter the Aniak River, and change the fisheries dramatically.
 Suddenly, every backwater is flooded with these chrome sea-runs, and they are eating both streamers and surface poppers.
 The month of August is the time to come for anglers wanting to fish for both rainbows and silver salmon.
-The silver salmon tend to average 7-10 pounds, and the Aniak harbors excellent numbers of 18-23 inch trout all season long.
-Millions of Dolly Varden!
+The silver salmon tend to average 7-10 pounds, and the Aniak harbors excellent numbers of 18-24 inch trout all season long.
+And millions of Dolly Varden!

-By early September silver salmon are still prominent throughout the Aniak.
-Anglers still do well on egg patterns as well as streamers emulating chunks of rotting salmon flesh that routinely produce the biggest rainbows.
+By early September silver salmon are still prominent throughout the Aniak, though are coloring up.
+Anglers still do well on egg patterns as well as streamers emulating sculpin, or chunks of rotting salmon flesh - these routinely produce the biggest rainbows.
 The changing colors are spectacular this time of year, and the Aniak River is full of some of the biggest rainbows of the year, many of whom are again on the prowl for a skated mouse fly.

 This is a one-of-a kind flyfishing experience, set within pristine Alaskan scenery, just the way Mother Nature made it.
 Please give us a call if we can assist in arranging dates or answering any additional questions for you.